 Trailblazer by Louise Zass-Bangham - Dark Oak

 A lovely crescent shawl featuring different stitch textures to showcase variegated yarn.
-The design was part of the Knit Play Colour collection and is only available on Ravelry.
+The design was part of the Knit Play Colour collection which is available to download on LoveCrafts.
 This version features beads along the line dividing the two sections.

 Buccaneer by Justyna Lorkowska - Rambling Rose, with Hayton 4ply in Compost (MC), Milburn 4ply in Natural and Oakworth 4ply in Stone